 Field-hunting tip

-Look in metamorphosed limestones and skarns country — that is the host setting where grossular typically forms.
+Look in metamorphosed limestones and skarns country, the host setting where grossular typically forms.
 If you start seeing calcite, diopside, vesuvianite in float, you are in the right ground.
 Field specimens usually show a dodecahedral or trapezohedral crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.